3.12. Composition of relations

 Lemma.
 Any union of R-stable subsets is R-stable.

-(This does not generalize to structures of other arities).
+(This does not generalize to structures with other arities).

 First proof. (∀iI, RAiAi) ⇒ RiI Ai = iI RAiiI Ai